 - 6. Position the drop box between the angle brackets, keeping a 25mm clearance to combustibles.
-The located end of the drop box must protrude no less than 150mm down from the ceiling or any combustible material.
+The located end of the drop box must protrude no less than 150mm down from the ceiling.
 Fix the drop box to the angle brackets. - 7.
 Add the remaining casings to the required height.
 Australian/New Zealand Standards state that "the flue pipe shall extend not less than 4.6m above the top of the floor protector".
 If the flue pipe is within 3 metres of the ridge, the flue pipe must protrude at least 600mm above the ridge of the roof.
 If the distance from the ridge is more than 3 metres, the flue pipe must protrude at least 1000mm above roof penetration.
 Additional lengths of casing and flue may be required to achieve this.
 The flue pipe must be more than 3 metres from any nearby structure.
-Other clearances may be applicable, it is up to the installer to ensure compliance with all regulations.
-See Figure 1 and 2 on P7. - 8.
-Install roof flashing (Additional accessory, not supplied in flue kit) - 9.
+Other clearances may be applicable, it is up to the installer to ensure compliance with all regulations. - 8.
+Install roof flashing (optional accessory). - 9.
 Secure the Ceiling Collar in place using ceramic spacers and screws provided. - 10.
 Insert crimped end of the upper decorative flue (without internal stainless steel heat shield) up into the drop box.
 Then insert the crimped end of the lower decorative flue (with the internal stainless steel heat shield) up into bottom of the upper decorative flue.
 The lower decorative flue features locating tags on the non crimped end which rest on the heater flue collar.
 The solid heat shield section of the decorative mesh and stainless steel inner heat shield is to face the wall. - 11.
 Feed stainless steel flue through decorative flue and drop box through to the required height.
 Assemble flue pipes tight together as you go ensuring seams are straight.
-Secure each joint with three stainless steel rivets or screws spaced equally.
+Secure each joint with three stainless steel rivets spaced equally.
 Clean any finger prints or oils off stainless steel flue with methylated spirits. - 12.
 Trim the inner flue to the same height as the outer casing.
 Place cover cone and cowl over stainless steel flue & push cover cone over gal casing.
-Fix cover cone to gal casing with stainless steel pop rivets or screws.
+Fix with stainless steel poprivets.